SettleMint

 Transaction revertsCheck the source balance, recipient identity status, gas, wallet verification, and custody policy.

-Asset is pausedPause can block this Asset Console workflow.
+Asset is pausedPause can block this Console workflow.
 Unpause the asset first, or follow your deployment's contract-level emergency procedure if one is approved.

 Evidence missingStop the operation until the legal, recovery, or compliance evidence is attached to the case record.